Lightning-AI/litgpt/tutorials/evaluation.md

   --checkpoint_dir checkpoints/microsoft/phi-2/ \
   --batch_size 4 \
   --out_dir evaluate_model/ \
+  --tasks "hellaswag,truthfulqa_mc2,mmlu" \
   --force_conversion true
 ```

 &nbsp;

 > [!TIP]
-> By default, `ligpt evaluate` will evaluate a model on 3 tasks
+> Run `ligpt evaluate` without any additional arguments to print a list
-> to the setting `--tasks "hellaswag,truthfulqa_mc2,mmlu"`.
+> of the supported tasks.

 > [!TIP]
 > The evaluation may take a long time, and for testing purpoes, you may want to reduce the number of tasks
 > or set a limit for the number of examples per task, for example, `--limit 10`.

-A list of supported tasks can be found [here](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md).